etiennestuder/gradle-jooq-plugin/README.md

 }
 ```

-See the [Examples](#examples) section for complete, exemplary build scripts that apply the jOOQ plugin.
+See the [Examples](#examples) section for complete, exemplary build scripts that apply the jOOQ plugin, using the above DSL and an improved DSL.

 ## Configuring the jOOQ generation task to participate in incremental builds and build caching